Our Dairy Sheep Flock

 We intentionally decided to focus on mixed dairy breeds for our sheep flock to optimize their hardiness and milk production.

 Blossom was born in Texas in December of 2022.
-She is a 75% Awassi, 25% East Friesian dairy ewe who has had twin lambs during each of her two lambings.
+She is a 75% Awassi, 25% East Friesian dairy ewe who has had twin lambs during each of her lambings.
 Blossom has a sweet personality and is a fantastic mother.
 She is trained to the milking stanchion and is easy to hand-milk.
-We are currently milk-sharing with her two ram lambs who stay with her 24/7.
+Blossom is now getting a well-deserved break from parenting and milking and will be bred to Thomas this winter.

 Poppy is one of Blossom's twins and was born in April 2024 in Colorado.
 She is a 49% East Friesian, 37.5% Awassi, 7% Lacaune, 6.5% Polypay dairy ewe.
 Since 2025 was our first year lambing on the farm, we decided not to breed her in 2024 to give ourselves time to learn.
-We are looking forward to breeding her for Spring 2026 lambs and are excited to see if she will give us any black lambs.
+She is comfortable on the milking stanchion and we are looking forward to breeding her to Thomas for Spring 2026 lambs and are excited to see if she will give us any black lambs.

-Blue Sky Hops (right) and Blue Sky Malt (left) are Blossom's ram lambs born on our farm in May 2025.
-They are 45.5% East Friesian, 37.5% Awassi, 8.5% Lacaune, 8.5% Polypay and are growing up beautifully.
-While Malt has been spoken for, Hops will likely stay on our farm and 'service' our new, unrelated East Friesian/ Lacaune ewes (that are scheduled to arrive in July) later this year.
+Hops is one of Blossom's ram lambs born on our farm in May 2025.
+He is 45.5% East Friesian, 37.5% Awassi, 8.5% Lacaune, 8.5% Polypay and is growing up beautifully.
+We love Hops’s sweet and goofy personality (and handsome looks) and he will stay on our farm and 'service' our new, unrelated East Friesian/ Lacaune ewes.

 Our Rams